 How will the learner’s parent/carer/school know how they are progressing?

-Regular reports will be sent to schools each term.
-The department staff also hold one parents’ evening each year.
+Regular reports are sent to schools each term.
+The department staff also hold one parents’ evening each academic year.

 The second programme offered by HRC for ages 14-16 is The Alternative Programme.
 We provide an established, discreet programme for learners who demonstrate the following profile:

 - School refuser

 - Excluded or at risk of exclusion